 Family business owners face extraordinary challenges unique to running a family business.
 Peer Discussion Groups are a great way to connect with your peers, share common problems and experiences, and to learn how to deal with your unique situations.
 People can talk with other folks who are like themselves – people who truly understand what they’re going through and can share the type of practical insights that can only come from firsthand experience.

-The four professionals facilitating the Peer Groups have many years of experience assisting family-owned businesses.
+The five professionals facilitating the Peer Groups have many years of experience assisting family-owned businesses.
 Peer Groups are facilitated by:

 - Daniel Becker, Attorney – Kozloff Stoudt Attorneys